edneu/InfoMan/PilotAward/Readme.md

 ### Office of Information Managment
 _ _ _ _ _ _ _
 #### Pilot Award Related Code
-> These SQL scripts were developed to convert the Existing Piklot Award Tracking File into
+> These SQL scripts were developed to convert the Existing Pilot Award Tracking File into
 > a relational database consisting of three major tables
 >     *PILOTS_MASTER* - Information about each Pilot Award
 >     *PILOTS_PUB_MASTER* - Information about Publications related to the Pilot Award